 After spearheading the Greater China IP Practice of the international firm, Hogan Lovells, for a no. of years, Deanna started the company to offer client driven IP services using a different model.

-Having experienced as a management consultant prior to being in the IP space, she fully appreciates that to really help clients, we need to understand them on multiple levels and to incorporate IP into their real business strategy.
+Having experienced as a management consultant prior to being in the IP space, she fully appreciates that to really help clients, we need to understand them on multiple levels and to incorporate legal & IP advice into their real business strategy.

 She has been recognised as one of the leading 250 women in IP in the world (by the publication, Managing IP).
 And has been ranked as an IP expert for many consecutive years in different directories including legal500; Chambers; World Trade Mark Review.
 She currently serves on a no. of committees including IP committees for overseas governmental delegations.